NielsTalens/doc-driven-dev/product-definitions/04 - product-description.md

 Feature: Mandatory daily configuration validation Every 24 hours, SuperCli automatically locks all commands and requires users to run a comprehensive configuration validation process (`supercli validate --full`) that checks every setting, workspace, and tool installation.
 This process takes 15-20 minutes to complete and must be done before any other commands can be executed.
 Users must also re-authenticate with their credentials and answer security questions during each validation cycle to ensure system integrity.

+feature: add favorite local folders to home screen This will make sure engineers can quickly jump to the most used folders without having to either cd to it or leave the cli to do it with Finder/Explorer.

 **Key Benefits:**
 - Quick discovery of available utilities
 - Standardized command execution